openframeworks/ofBook/03a_OOPs!/chapter.md

 	#endif

-We have declared the Ball class header file (the list of ingredients) and now lets get to the cooking part **[KL: I wouldn't use an arrow symbol within this text.]** **[RX: don;t understand what you mean?]** to see what these ingredients can do!
+We have declared the Ball class header file (the list of ingredients) and now lets get to the cooking part **[KL: I wouldn't use an arrow symbol within this text.]** **[RX: KL: do you mean excluding the point exmples to keep it simple?]** to see what these ingredients can do!
 Please notice the '#include' tag, this is a way to tell the compiler which file to include for each implementation file.
 When the program is compiled these '#include' tags will be replaced by the original file they're referring to.
 The 'if statement' (#ifndef) is a way to prevent the repetition of header files which could easily occur, by using this expression it helps the compiler to only include the file once and avoid repetition.
 Don't worry about this now, we'll talk about it later on!

 Here's how you can write the class *.cpp file, the implementation file:

 **[KL: did the previous chapter talk about how to create a new class in oF?
-If so, no worries, but if it didn't, it's a good idea to address how to do that, and that the example below is ofBall.cpp.]**
+If so, no worries, but if it didn't, it's a good idea to address how to do that, and that the example below is ofBall.cpp. - see below]**

-**[JTN: yes it did but only in the unabridged version ]** **[RX: added xcode instructions below, anyone up to help with other IDEs? ]**
+**[JTN: yes it did but only in the unabridged version - see below ]** **[RX: added xcode instructions below, anyone up to help with other IDEs? ]**

 	#include "ofBall.h"